-On this film top up degree you will be equipped with the skills to work in a variety of roles within the digital film production industry, from camera operating to post production, from lighting to colour grading.
-You will also have an understanding of how exhibition events work, how to create special effects, and how to apply these to a film production.
+On this film top up degree you’ll be equipped with the skills to work in a variety of roles within the digital film production industry, from camera operating and post production to lighting and colour grading.
+You’ll also have an understanding of how exhibition events work, how to create special effects, and how to apply these to a film production.

 - Director Shane Meadows

 - BAFTA winner Vicky McClure

 - SB:TV’s Jamal Edwards

 - Documentary filmmaker Nick Broomfield

 - Emmerdale actors Sammy Winward and Roxy Shahidi

 - Industry-standard cameras

 - A 25 seat media production lab running Avid and Adobe Creative Cloud